chandravamshi/TypeScript-Challenges/README.md

     throw new Error('This function always throws an error');
   }
   ```

+  The return type of the `throwError` function is `never` because the function never completes its execution normally.
+Instead, it always throws an error, which causes the program to terminate abruptly.

+  In TypeScript, the `never` type represents values that never occur.
+Functions with a return type of `never` are considered to not return a value at all, or to always throw an error, loop indefinitely, or have an unreachable endpoint.

+  In the case of the `throwError` function:
+  - It accepts a `message` parameter of type `string`.
+  - It throws an `Error` object with the provided `message`.
+  - Since an error is thrown and control never reaches the end of the function, TypeScript infers that the return type of the function is `never`.

+  So, while the function does throw an `Error` object, it never returns a value of that type because it never completes its execution normally.
+Instead, it causes an abrupt termination of the program flow.
+Therefore, its return type is `never`.

 Summary:
 - `null` is used to represent the absence of a value.